Why study in New Zealand?

 Undergraduate courses include bachelor's degrees, certificates, and diplomas:

-Certificates and diplomas: Certificates are usually completed full time or part time over a period of up to two years while diplomas can take up to three years to complete.
+Certificates are usually completed full time or part time over a period of up to two years while diplomas can take up to three years to complete.
 Both qualifications are usually a great option to gain a basic knowledge and understanding of a specific trade and can lead to a bachelor’s degree.

-Bachelor’s degrees: Depending on the universities, you’ll be able to tailor your curriculum and adapt it as you discover new options and subjects.
+Depending on the universities, you’ll be able to tailor your curriculum and adapt it as you discover new options and subjects.
 Bachelor’s degrees typically run from mm three to four years.

 Note that if you completed most of your education in another country, you must discuss the admission requirements with your educational institution as you’ll most likely be required to provide specific test results.